hyperledger/web3j-docs/docs/web3j_evm.md

 ## How to run Web3j with embedded EVM

-As shown on the [EVM example project](https://github.com/web3j/web3j-evmexample), using the embedded EVM is as easy as adding required dependencies and then use the ```EmbeddedWeb3jService```.
+As shown in the [EVM example project](https://github.com/web3j/web3j-evmexample), using the embedded EVM is as easy as adding required dependencies and then use the ```EmbeddedWeb3jService```.

 ```groovy
 repositories {